 From the creation until today, God has silently arranged everything for man from the spiritual world, and never described the truth of the spiritual world to man.
 Yet, today, God suddenly gives an overview of the battle that rages within it, which naturally leaves people scratching their heads, deepens their sense that God is profound and unfathomable, and makes it even harder for them to locate the source of God’s words.
 It can be said that the embattled state of the spiritual world brings all people into the spirit.
 This is the first crucial part of the work of the future, and is the clue enabling people to enter the spiritual realm.
 From this, it can be seen that the next step of God’s work is mainly targeted at the spirit, the primary aim of which is to give all people greater knowledge of the miraculous deeds of the Spirit of God within the flesh, thus giving all those who are loyal to God a greater knowledge of the foolishness and of the nature of Satan.
 Although they were not born in the spiritual realm, they feel as if they have beheld Satan, and once they have this feeling, God immediately changes to another means of speaking—and once people have attained this way of thinking, God asks: “Why am I training you with such urgency?
 Why do I tell you the facts of the spiritual world?
 Why do I remind and exhort you time and again?”
 And so on—a whole series of questions that provoke many questions in people’s minds: Why does God speak in this tone?
 Why does He speak of the matters of the spiritual world, and not of His demands of people during the time of the building of the church?
 Why does God not strike at people’s notions by revealing mysteries?
 Simply by being a little more thoughtful, people acquire a little knowledge of the steps of God’s work, and thus, when they encounter temptations in the future, there is born in them a real sense of loathing toward Satan.
 And even when they encounter trials in the future, they are still able to know God and detest Satan more profoundly, and thus curse Satan.

-At the end, God’s will is entirely revealed to man: “… allowing each of My words to take root, blossom and yield fruit within your spirits, and, more importantly, to bear more fruit.
+At the end, God’s will is entirely revealed to man: “allowing each of My words to take root, blossom and yield fruit within your spirits, and, more importantly, to bear more fruit.
 This is because what I ask for is not bright, lush flowers, but bounteous fruit, fruit that does not lose its ripeness.”
 Of God’s repeated demands of His people, this is the most comprehensive of them all, it is the center point, and is put forward in a straightforward manner.
 I have transitioned from working in normal humanity to working in full divinity; thus, in the past, in My plain-spoken words, there was no need for Me to add any further explanations, and most people were able to understand the meaning of My words.
 The result was that, back then, all that was required was for people to know My words and be capable of speaking of reality.
 This step, however, is hugely different.
 My divinity has completely taken over, and left no room for the humanity to play a part.
 Thus, if those among My people wish to understand the true meaning of My words, they have the utmost difficulty.
 Only through My utterances can they gain enlightenment and illumination, and if it is not through this channel, any thoughts of grasping the aim of My words are but idle daydreams.
 When all people have a greater knowledge of Me after accepting My utterances is the time when My people live Me out, it is the time when My work in the flesh is completed, and the time when My divinity is entirely lived out in the flesh.
 At this moment, all people shall know Me in the flesh, and will truly be able to say that God appears in the flesh, and this will be the fruit.
-This is further evidence that God has grown tired of the building of the church—that is, “[a]lthough the flowers in a greenhouse are as innumerable as the stars, and draw all the admiring crowd, once they have wilted, they become as tattered as the deceitful schemes of Satan, and no one shows any interest in them.”
+This is further evidence that God has grown tired of the building of the church—that is, “although the flowers in a greenhouse are as innumerable as the stars, and draw all the admiring crowd, once they have wilted, they become as tattered as the deceitful schemes of Satan, and no one shows any interest in them.”
 Although God also personally worked during the time of the building of the church, because He is the God who is always new and never old, He has no nostalgia for matters of the past.
-To stop people thinking back upon the past, He employed the words “they become as tattered as the deceitful schemes of Satan,” which shows that God does not abide by doctrine.
-Some people may misinterpret God’s will, and ask: Why, since it is work done by God Himself, did He say “once they have wilted, no one shows any interest in them”?
+To stop people thinking back upon the past, He employed the words “as tattered as the deceitful schemes of Satan,” which shows that God does not abide by doctrine.
+Some people may misinterpret God’s will, and ask: Why, since it is work done by God Himself, did He say “once the flowers have wilted, no one shows any interest in them”?
 These words give people a revelation.
 What is most important is that they allow all people to have a new, and correct, starting point; only then will they be able to satisfy God’s will.
 Ultimately, the people of God shall be able to give God praise that is true, not forced, and which comes from their hearts.
 This is what is at the heart of God’s 6,000-year management plan.
 That is, it is the crystallization of this 6,000-year management plan: letting all people know the significance of God’s incarnation—letting them practically know God become flesh, which is to say, the deeds of God in the flesh—so that they deny the vague God, and know the God who is of today and also yesterday, and, more than that, of tomorrow, who has really and actually existed from everlasting to everlasting.
 Only then shall God enter rest!